Freecycle & Freegle

 Giveaway sites are where, instead of binning goods or trying to eBay them, people harness the web's power to offer them to their local community.
 In return, they often hope they can grab back something when they want.

-Each community is free to join, and run by locally-based volunteers.
 It's up to you to monitor new freebies on offer.
-When you want to offer something, you just send an email to the group.
+When you want to offer something, you just post an offer message to the group page.

 Bagging the best is all about etiquette